Password Boss Review 2026: An Underdog Password Management Solution

 Password sharing

-The first main function of a password manager is to secure your login info and share it with others.
-Password Boss makes sharing passwords, secure notes, and personal information super simple via the desktop app.
-(The process was not as streamlined for the WebApp, which doesn't offer a clear dropdown like the desktop app.)
+A password manager should secure your login info and make it easy to share that info with others.
+Password Boss makes sharing passwords, secure notes, and personal information super simple.

 Password generator

-Password Boss includes a password generator to help you create and store secure passwords.
-It can be accessed in several ways: via the Menu Bar on a Mac, from the browser extension icon, or from the Password Boss icon that appears in password fields in your browser.
+Password Boss includes a generator to help you create and store secure passwords.
+It can be accessed in several ways: via the menu bar, from the browser extension icon, or from the Password Boss icon that appears in password fields in your browser.

-The password generator has options for the length of the password (from 4 to 40 characters).
+The password generator has options for the length of the password (from 8 to 30 characters).
 We could also toggle letters, capital letters, numbers, and symbols individually.
 This gave us a ton of flexibility to tailor our passwords to our needs.
-The default is 20 characters with all the character types enabled.

 As with most password managers, Password Boss has an autofill feature, which can store and enter a number of other pieces of information, including: